Principal Body System: Respiratory

 The Gut:Airway connection

 From Traditional Chinese Medicine (TCM) we’ve also known for a long time that the hindgut and lungs belong to the same element, specifically metal.
 Researchers in a couple of studies during 2020 took a closer look at the hindgut and found a physiological link between the hindgut and the airway system.
 The studies showed that when the hindgut microbiome function is disturbed, horses are prone to developing chronic cough issues, and when you start restoring the hindgut microbiome, the airway function improves.
+See our KPU page for the full story on this connection.

 Equally, the forage we feed has a huge impact on the health of those hindgut fibre-fermenters - the horse is nothing more and nothing less than a hindgut fibre-fermenting machine, so our fresh, neon-green UK grass is a nightmare as there's zero fibre in it; haylage is even worse as in order to turn cut grass into haylage it needs lactic-acid bacteria, which when eaten by the horse instantly drops those LA bacteria straight into the hindgut - cue hindgut acidosis and boom - autoimmune syndrome.

-Hay is really the best forage we can feed our horses, as it's cut from long, stemmy grass, and it's the stems that contain all the equine-appropriate fibre, hence why, in the perfect world (but who lives there?!) our horses should be on only hay 24/7!
+Hay really is the best forage we can feed our horses, as it's cut from long, stemmy grass, and it's the stems that contain all the equine-appropriate fibre, hence why, in the perfect world (but who lives there?!) our horses should be on only hay 24/7!

 Food for thought, literally, so maybe worth checking your feed regime from feedbowl to forage.
 We've got this all covered in our 'Feeding our Horses' section, and specifically the 'Why what we feed has to be right' page.